quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Clients can determine the server's negotiated version by examining the QUIC long header Version field.
-It is possible for the server to initially send packets with the client's chosen version before switching to the negotiated version (for example, this can happen when the client's Version Information structured spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).
+It is possible for the server to initially send packets with the client's chosen version before switching to the negotiated version (for example, this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).